fleetdm/fleet/README.md

 ## Developing Fleet

 Organizations large and small use osquery with Fleet every day to stay secure and compliant.
-That’s good news, since it means there are lots of other developers and security practicioners talking about Fleet, dreaming up features, and contributing patches.
+That’s good news, since it means there are lots of other developers and security practitioners talking about Fleet, dreaming up features, and contributing patches.
 Let’s stop reinventing the wheel and build the future of device management together.

 #### Development Documentation